Doctelligence/doctelligence.github.io/roadmap.md

 - Work with industry bodies to establish standards for decentralized AI networks.
 - Develop bridges to other blockchain networks and AI ecosystems.

+## 🏢 Enterprise Adoption
+- **Develop enterprise-grade solutions** to meet the needs of large organizations and institutions.
+- **Onboard major corporations and institutions** through tailored integration services, fostering adoption within the DIN ecosystem.
+- Provide **analytics and insights tools** to help enterprises effectively leverage decentralized AI solutions.
+- Build out **institutional blockchain networks** on mainnet, enabling seamless deployment of enterprise applications and use cases.
+- Collaborate with industry leaders to **explore specific implementations of FL protocols** in sectors such as finance, healthcare, and supply chains.

 ## 🛠️ AI Marketplace
 - Launch a decentralized marketplace for AI models and datasets.
 - Enable transparent sharing of datasets and models, ensuring fair compensation for contributors.
 - Implement robust verification mechanisms to ensure quality and trustworthiness of marketplace offerings.

-## 🌍 Global Expansion
-- Establish regional hubs for localized support and growth.
-- Comply with regional regulations and data protection laws.

-## 🏢 Enterprise Adoption
-- Develop enterprise-grade solutions and support.
-- Onboard major corporations and institutions through tailored integration services and support.
-- Provide analytics and insights tools to help enterprises leverage AI solutions effectively.